ignacya/FlySearch/tutorials/01-environment.md

 ## Important info

 If you are using our environment directly you need to handle the `UnrealDiedException` during the requests to the environment.
-You do not need to restart it _but_ this exception is meant to communicate to you that the UE5's internal state during your experiment was _lost_, and you need to restore it appropriately.
+You do not need to restart it _but_ this exception is meant to communicate to you that the UE5's internal state during your experiment was _lost_, and you need to restore it appropriately (probably by calling the `reset` method and then restarting a trajectory evaluation).

 If you are using our testing script, you don't need to worry about that because handling of those situations is implemented by us (inside the `TrajectoryEvaluator` class).